50ten40/rsyncster/README.md

 * Mobile emphasis..
 * Deep functionality available only with login.
 * Public facing assets are obsessively lean and easily consumed.

-__Rsyncster Installation__
-* Git clone https://github.com/50ten40/rsyncster.git to your management directory.
-* No documentation, you'll just have to read the code.
-* Usage: Call cron\_get\_changes.sh from cron entry.
-Each script component in main.sh can be called standalone.
-Pass a domain name or option.
-There are helper scripts in ./extras.
-* Configure variables for your setup.

-__Basic Drupal Workflow__
-* Change top level dns record. eg domain.tld -> subdomain.domain.tld do not use for public access.
-Haproxy :).
-Read code for rationale.
-* Update $base_url in settings.php (required)
-* Edit site according to CMS assumptions above. eg Strip out everything that is unneccessary.
-* Disable page caching ( required, your site is static, don't need drupal caching )
-* Turn off database logging ( optional )
-* Verify custom logos and favicon.
-Set in theme and global settings.( optional )
-* Update scripts with your subdomain
-* Run scripts as needed
-* Enjoy!